BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 * Store seeds securely with Apple Encryption.
 * Protect seeds with 2FA: you must login in to your Apple account, then you must verify whenever you access private data.
 * Automatically backup and recover seeds with automated iCloud system.
-* Optioanlly use offline, not connected to any network.
+* Optionally run offline, not connected to any network.

 **Developer Features:**